Boxer Dog Breed Profile and Information

 Common Health Problems

-Responsible breeders try to maintain the highest breed standards as laid down by kennel clubs, such as the American Kennel Club (AKC).
+Responsible breeders try to maintain the highest breed standards laid down by kennel clubs, such as the American Kennel Club (AKC).

 Breeders who breed their dogs by these standards are less likely to have dogs inherit common health complications.